 The Big Idea: However common it is to hear talk of “my truth, “your truth,” “her truth,” and even “no truth,” it’s worth asking: Is any of this actually true?
-We’re going to try and persuade you that it is not—making the case that a shared pursuit of truth (shaped by our unique perceptions, yes—but not completely constrained by them) is the only thing that makes conversation truly meaningful.
-If we enter into a conversation assuming that the truth itself is common to us both, yet recognizing that we don’t see it the same way, then we can at least begin to compare and contrast our perceptions of reality in order to sift out the truthful wheat from the troublesome chaff (exaggerations, omitions, mistakes, errors, lies, fake news, etc.).
+We’re going to try and persuade you that this question matters most—making the case that a shared pursuit of truth (shaped by our unique perceptions, yes—but not completely constrained by them) is the only thing that makes conversation truly meaningful.
+If we enter into a conversation assuming that the truth itself is common to us both, yet recognizing that we don’t see it the same way, then we can at least begin to compare and contrast our perceptions of reality in order to sift out the truthful wheat from the troublesome chaff (exaggerations, omissions, mistakes, errors, lies, fake news, etc.).

 How do you react when you hear someone use that word?
 What thoughts come to mind?
 How do you feel?
 Is “truth” (however you define it) something you long for?
 Despair of?
 Fear?
 Dismiss?
 Prefer to ignore?
 See as irrelevant?
 An obstacle to peace?
 Consider to be unattainable or even non-existent?
 (Please take a moment—now—to reflect.)